Learning to Equalize: Data-Driven Frequency-Domain Signal Recovery in Molecular Communications: Simulation Setup and Results Analysis

 \subsection{Numerical Simulation Results}

-Figures 3 and 4 show the performance of various equalizers at different symbol rates.
-When \(T_b = 4 \cdot t_p\), model-based FDEs generally achieve lower BER with longer symbol lengths.
-ZF-FDE performs the worst due to noise amplification, while MMSE-FDE outperforms statistical MMSE-FDE at the cost of higher complexity.
+Figures~3 and 4 compare the BER performance of various equalizers under different symbol durations.
+Fig.~3 corresponds to a slow transmission case with \(T_b = 4 * t_p\), where model-based FDEs generally achieve lower BER with longer symbol duration.
+ZF-FDE performs the worst due to the effect of noise amplification, while MMSE-FDE outperforms statistical MMSE-FDE at the cost of higher complexity.
 Data-driven FDEs consistently surpass model-based approaches.
 LSTM-FDE achieves the lowest BER, benefiting from its gating mechanism for effective information flow control.
 GRU-FDE offers intermediate performance, capturing more temporal dependencies than FNN but less long-term modeling capability than LSTM.
-FNN-FDE exhibits slightly worse performance, with limited gains as the sequence length increases, due to its lack of recurrent structure and constrained temporal feature extraction.
+FNN-FDE exhibits slightly worse performance due to its lack of recurrent structure and constrained temporal feature extraction.

-Figure 4 compares BER performance at \(T_b = t_p/2\), where high symbol rate leads to severe ISI.
-ZF-FDE performs worst among model-based methods, while optimal and statistical MMSE-FDE exhibit similar BER due to strong noise and ISI.
-Data-driven FDEs are more robust, with LSTM-FDE achieving the highest gain by leveraging temporal dependencies.
-GRU- and FNN-FDE perform worse, reflecting a trade-off between complexity and accuracy.
+In contrast, Fig.~4 illustrates the fast transmission case with \(T_b = t_p/2\), where the shortened symbol duration intensifies ISI.
+Under this condition, ZF-FDE yields the poorest BER among model-based methods, while the optimal MMSE-FDE achieves slightly better performance than its statistical counterpart.
+Notably, data-driven FDEs are more robust, with LSTM-FDE achieving the highest gain by leveraging temporal dependencies.
+GRU-FDE and FNN-FDE perform worse, reflecting a trade-off between complexity and accuracy.

-Accurate CIR estimation is essential for optimal equalizer performance.
-As shown in Fig.~5, when a CIR amplitude perturbation of $\pm 10\%$ occurs, the BER decreases for all schemes as the number of transmitted molecules increases, but the rate of improvement varies.
-Model-based ZF-FDE and MMSE-FDE, which are highly sensitive to estimation errors, exhibit slower BER reduction under mismatch.
+Accurate channel estimation is crucial for achieving optimal equalizer performance.
+To further examine the impact of channel estimation errors, Fig.~5 compares the robustness of model-based and data-driven equalizers under CIR amplitude perturbations of $\pm 10\%$.
+BER decreases as more transmitted molecules, yet the improvement rate varies across schemes.
+Model-based ZF-FDE and MMSE-FDE, which are highly sensitive to estimation errors, demonstrate a less rapid reduction in BER under mismatch.
 In contrast, data-driven approaches show greater robustness, with LSTM-FDE achieving the fastest BER decline due to its strong temporal-dependency modeling and noise suppression, followed by GRU-FDE.
 FNN-FDE offers limited gain owing to the lack of memory mechanisms.
 These results highlight that, under channel mismatch, LSTM-FDE can exploit increased molecule counts more effectively to enhance reliability.